lipeno/scripts/README.md

 nodeScripts
 ===========

-Scripts in various dynamic languages
+Scripts that I wrote in various dynamic languages to solve particular problems that I encountered while working and/or just to practice algorithm design.